gwenily/gwenilys-list/readme.md

 ## Videogames
-- [Super Lesbian Animal RPG](https://slarpg.com/) Everyone must play this.
-An RPGMaker game by Ponnet (aka Bobby), the author of [Thanks Ken Penders](https://www.tumblr.com/thankskenpenders).
-With [music](https://beatrixquinn.bandcamp.com/album/super-lesbian-animal-rpg-ost) by Beatrix Quinn.
-Give it a shot if you like "quirky earthbound inspired RPGs" or gay people.
-Fuck elden ring, it's my GOTY 2022.
-Be sure to read the (short) [official prologue comic](https://slarpg.com/comic) before you start.
-    - Bobby recommends joy2key if you want to use a controller.
-Do NOT do this.
-Use steam input with community uploaded profiles (or make your own).
-If you don't own the game on steam, add it as a non-steam game.
-Also, dont play on 1.5x or 2x unless you really need to fill the screen, it stretches the pixels (blame RPGMaker for both of these limitations.).
-If you read this far, there's sort of an easter egg if you try to go to melody's real tumblr page featured her in-game laptop :3

 ### Videogame Piracy
 - [Old Games Finder](http://www.oldgamesfinder.com/) Search engine to find copies of old PC games.
 Some sites it may lead you to are paid, but not all.